-Altius Minerals Corporation ("Altius" or the "Corporation") has two key elements to its business model the building of a diversified portfolio of long-life mine royalty/streaming interests and the generation of high quality exploration projects that it can advance through various types of partnership leveraged investment.
-Both business components recognize the strong inherent cyclicity of valuations and availability of capital within the minerals sector and are managed with contrarian discipline over full-cycle investment timeframes.
+The Corporation has two key elements to its long-term business strategy - the building of a diversified portfolio of long-life mine royalty/streaming interests and the generation of high quality exploration projects that are converted to royalties and various other types of third party funded interests.
+Both business components recognize the strong inherent cyclicity of valuations and the availability of capital within the minerals sector, and are managed with contrarian discipline over full-cycle investment timeframes.
+Altius currently has 15 employees.

-Its diversified royalties and streams generate revenue from 14 operating mines largely located throughout Canada, and more recently Brazil, from copper, zinc, nickel, cobalt, precious metals, potash and thermal (electrical) and metallurgical coal.
-The portfolio also includes numerous pre-development stage royalties covering a wide spectrum of mineral commodities and jurisdictions.
+Its diversified direct and indirect royalties and streams generate revenue from 15 operating mines located in Canada (14) and Brazil (1), from copper, zinc, nickel, cobalt, precious metals, potash, iron ore and thermal (electrical) and metallurgical coal.
+The portfolio also includes numerous pre-production stage royalties covering a wide spectrum of mineral commodities in numerous jurisdictions.

-The exploration portfolio is well diversified by commodity and geography and consists of exploration projects the Corporation has generated in respect of which it seeks to create funding partnerships with other exploration and mining companies while retaining royalties and equity or minority project interests.
+The Corporation's exploration project generation portfolio is well diversified by commodity and geography, and consists of exploration projects it has generated in respect of which it seeks to create funding partnerships with other exploration and mining companies to advance the projects while retaining royalties and equity or minority project interests.